kw-concourse-example/concourse-app-release-lifecycle-example/README.md

 You find the pipeline files splitted in `ci/pipeline` for better readability and semantic grouping Those files are compiled using [ctpl](https://github.com/EugenMayer/concourse-pipeline-templateer)

+## Application example strucure

+- `code`: code is in this repo [concourse-example-app](https://github.com/kw-concourse-example/concourse-example-app)
+- The CI pipeline files are in this repo at `ci, so [concourse-app-release-lifecycle-example](https://github.com/kw-concourse-example/concourse-app-release-lifecycle-example)

+The `code` repo:

+Has a develop and master branch.
+You work should go into `develop` as usual.
+Master is used by the ci mainly to make your releases transparent, so it merges develop on release into master.
+You can work without this split with only master, in this case remove the `target` for the `tag-and-optional-merge` task
 ## .variables.yaml

 ```yaml